 Maple & Motor

 Jack Perkins opened his humble burger abode in 2009, thinking it was going to be a side hustle to his teaching gig.
 Needless to say, Maple & Motor is a full-time hustle.
 The burgers — priced to sell at just $8.75 — are a mix of brisket and chuck seared on a hot griddle, turned once; Perkins does not have time to fuss with things.
 The meat-to-fat ratio here has no shame.
-On a recent social media job post, the restaurant boasted about having their highest sales ever in 15 years of business, which in a city that loves to chase a social media trend is a testament to getting the simple things right.
+On a social media job post last year, the restaurant boasted about having their highest sales ever in 15 years of business.
+In a city that loves to chase a social media trend, that is a testament to getting the simple things right.
 This is just a damn good burger.

 Meridian